Vercel Edge Middleware

 Frequently Asked Questions

 Can Vercel Edge Middleware modify DNS records or TTL values?
-No. Middleware operates at the application layer after DNS resolution and CDN routing.
-DNS and TTL configurations must be managed via your domain registrar or Vercel DNS dashboard.
+No. Middleware runs at the application layer after DNS resolution and CDN routing have already happened.
+DNS records and their TTLs are managed at your registrar or in the Vercel DNS dashboard, not from middleware code.

-How do I prevent middleware from executing on static asset requests?
+How do I stop middleware from running on static asset requests?

-Is middleware compatible with custom domains and multi-tenant SaaS architectures?
+Is middleware compatible with multi-tenant SaaS and custom domains?